 I loved the city so incredibly much and I’m so longing to come back.
 The culture is so special and so unique.
 It is really a mix of Chinese and cosmopolitan cultures, which makes it so cool.
 Nowhere is like Hong Kong and it is so extremely hard to describe how this city is in real life.
 But if you have opened your eyes for Hong Kong and maybe think of planning a trip, I will make it a bit easier for you then it was for me.

 Instead of searching around for great places and reviews I’ll tell you what I think from my own experience.
 Doesn’t that sound good?
-Okey, without further ado here’s my Hong Kong travel guide for you who is hesitating to visit Hong Kong and doesn’t know where to start or where to go!
+Okey, without further ado here’s my Hong Kong travel guide for you who is thinking of visiting Hong Kong and doesn’t know where to start or where to go!

 Travel diary: Hong Kong